RobertFischer/vllm-proxy/README.md

 ## Redis and State

 The server is effectively stateless: state is stored in Redis.
-This means that you can run multiple instances of this proxy and they will all share the same back-end state.
+This means that you can run multiple instances of this proxy pointing to the same Redis database and they will all share the same back-end state.
 (We wouldn't want the proxy becoming a single point of failure, right?)

 The default connection string is parsed from the `VLLM_PXY_REDIS` environment variable.
 That can be overridden by the `-R` command line flag.
 The value is a